 AN OVERVIEW OF FUNDRAISING VIA BDA WORKSHOPS

 Our hope is that everyone will want to participate, to learn, and to grow with us.
-In addition, we ask for generous contributions to our fundraising efforts to support both the General Service Board (GSB) and the BDA Intergroup Startup Project in the growth and development of our DA and BDA outreach and support services.
+In addition, we ask for generous contributions to our fundraising efforts — through registration fees, beginning in 2021 — to support both the General Service Board (GSB) and the BDA Intergroup Startup Project in the growth and development of our DA and BDA outreach and support services.

 FUNDRAISING VISION AND INTENTION (TREASURY REPORTS BELOW)

 NOTE: We are changing our distribution plan for 2021.
-We will distribute $100 to the GSB each month as an expense and will send all post-expense proceeds to the BDA Intergroup Startup Project for service directly to BDA groups and members, especially free literature for BDA members and newcomers and outreach to still-suffering business debtors.
+We will distribute $100 to the GSB each month as an expense and will send all post-expense proceeds to the BDA Intergroup Startup Project for service directly to BDA groups and members, especially free conference-approved literature for DA and BDA members and newcomers and outreach to still-suffering debtors and business debtors.